 Create your scorecard

-Because the Scorecards are an Account impacting capability, you must be an administrator to set them up.
-However, once they are set up, Product Owners can select which one to use for their product.
-Then, both Product Owners and Contributors can update the scores.
+Because the scorecards impact your entire account, you must be an administrator to set them up.
+However, once they are set up, owners can select which one to use for their product or workspace.
+Then, both owners and contributors can update the scores.

-- You create scorecards under Settings > Account > Configure Scorecards.
+- You can create scorecards under Settings > Account > Configure Scorecards.

-- You select your scorecard for your product under Settings > Product > Configure (assignee, scorecard, capacity, workflow, ideas).
+- You can select a feature scorecard for your product under Settings > Product > Configure > Scorecard for features.

 Change scorecard formula values